Pearly Smiles’ Philosophy

 A sealant is a tooth colored material that covers the grooves and tissues of the teeth to help protect those surfaces from dental decay (cavities).
 Children typically receive sealants around age 6 on their permanent first molars and around 12 on their permanent second molars.
 In some cases sealants are indicated on primary teeth.
 At each visit Dr. Mori will evaluate and recommend sealants to protect your child’s teeth.

 Silver Diamine Fluoride (SDF) is a non-invasive treatment option for small cavities, using a topical medicine that is painted on the tooth instead of a more invasive surgical (drill and fill) approach.
 It is a great option for kids that are young as it is quick, easy and painless.
 It also arrests 80% of cavities when applied twice a year.
-It does permanent stain the teeth and it is not an option for deep cavities.
+It does permanently stain the teeth and it is not an option for deep cavities.

 Cavities are 5x more common than asthma!
 Although our goal is to be cavity free for life, rest assured the science of dentistry has advanced.
 We have options for different restorative material depending on the extent and location of the cavity.